openxc/vi-firmware/docs/getting-started/config.rst

 firmware with this configuration, it will read our CAN message from the bus, parse and translate it into a JSON output message with a ``name`` and ``value``, and send it out over USB and Bluetooth.
-Next, we'll :doc:`walk through how to do the compilation </compile/getting-started>`.
+Next, we'll :doc:`walk through how to do the compilation with your config </getting-started/with-config>`.